oweb36/mws-docs/Characters/Air Conditioners/Avxy.md

 ASTAC is a [character](Characters) as a contestant on the [[Megarchive Warehouse Show]].

 ## Identity
 Avxy is a Sharp AH-XP10VXY [air conditioner](Air%20Conditioners.md).
-His name is pronounced as AVC, or Ay-Vee-See.
+His name is pronounced as:
+- AVC or Ay-Vee-See.
+(Prefered)
+- Avix.

 He was born in March 14, 2018.
 He is a cisgender and pansexual male (he/him).
 He is black if skin color matters.